Pupil Premium

 Improving the Quality of teaching and subject knowledge linked to Reading

-| Improve quality first teaching in Reading.
-Staff will be trained in the theory behind comprehension monitoring and introduced to developing reading through reading strategies linked to fluency and discussion.
-New guidelines in the reading programme have also influenced the approach.
-EEF: Developing comprehension strategies – high impact for low cost. ( + 6 ) Evidence: National Literacy Strategy - Read on Get on. | 2 & 4
+| Improve quality first teaching in English and combining reading with writing.
+Staff will be trained in the theory behind in writing They will be introduced to developing strategies to develop those skills needed for effective writing.
+EEF: – high impact for low cost+ 5. (+ 6) Evidence: National Literacy Strategy - Read on Get on. | 2 & 4

 |

-Improve oracy skills through the voice 21 programme. | We have committed to receiving training from the Voice 21 programme for the academic year 2023-2024.
+Improve oracy skills through the voice 21 programme. | We have committed to receiving training from the Voice 21 programme for the academic year2024-25.
 The oracy champion will continue to receive bespoke training.
 This will be phased into CPD sessions in school to support training of all staff.
-Alongside embedding practice form 2022-23, the oracy champion will also work alongside subject leads to ensure that oracy is built in to all curriculum areas.
-EEF : High impact for low cost Evidence strength +4 (Impact strength+ 6 ) | 2 & 4 |
+Alongside embedding practice form 2023-2024 the oracy champion will also work alongside subject leads to ensure that oracy is built in to all curriculum areas.
+EEF: High impact for low-cost Evidence strength +4 (Impact strength+ 6) | 2 & 4 |

-Develop high quality teaching which responds to the needs of all groups | Improve outcomes for SEND/ Disadvantaged through staff training through staff training focusing on scaffold, modelling and using visual resources to enable independence and positive outcomes.
-This will include training for lead and external providers.
-Collaborative approaches involving pupils working together working together is part of the model EEF evidence Phonics High impact for very low cost (+5 ) Government | 2 & 4 |
+Develop high quality teaching which responds to the needs of all groups | Improve outcomes for SEND/ Disadvantaged through staff training to enable independence and positive outcomes.
+This will include training from the lead and external providers.
+Collaborative approaches involving pupils working together working together is part of the model

-RWI Training for staff and lead | Read write Inc. training for all staff. ( KS1 Ks2 and support staff) Purchase of decodable books for EYFS and KS1 pupils Support staff training for 1:1 tutoring.
-Reading Lead to also access training and support via development day’s .Cover for assessments and mentored meetings on a termly basis.
-EEF evidence Phonics High impact for very low cost (+5 ) Government | 4 |
+RWI Training for staff and lead | Read write Inc. training for all staff.
+(KS1 Ks2 and support staff) Purchase of decodable books for EYFS and KS1 pupils Support staff training for 1:1 tutoring.
+Reading Lead to also access training and support via development days.
+Training will move from the focus being on phonics teaching to developing fluency through eth read write ink programme.
+EEF evidence Phonics High impact for very low cost (+5) Government | 4 |

-CPD by specialist professional in social , emotional and physical wellbeing – | Staff receive training and support in identifying and managing emotional needs of pupils.
+CPD by specialist professional in social, emotional and physical wellbeing – | Staff receive training and support in identifying and managing emotional needs of pupils.
 Training also informs and supports the teaching of mental health and emotional regulation in order to support metacognitive practices.
 EEF. metacognition and self-regulation very high impact for low cost +7 | 5 |

 High quality NQT ECT training and development of core skills and teaching and learning | (EEF) – Pupil Premium Guidance (2019) supports a focus on CPD and training.
 Weekly meetings with NQTs ECT’s with an emphasis on inclusion across the core subjects.
 Training through the hub, West London teaching partner, to develop core skills in English and Maths In house CPD linked to training for Phonics. | 2,4.5 |